hot-zhy/mathEducatorsSolving/README.md

 /final-submission/TAL_SAQ6K_EN_prediction.json
 ```

+You can submit this result directly to codebench as our result on the leaderboard

-This document is organized in the following order.
+This README is organized in the following order.

 1. Methods: The main methods used in the competition and the procedures used to obtain the final results.
 2. Final Submission: Location for submitting answer results